yuanqing/create-figma-plugin/docs/utilities.md

 ### getParentNode(node)

-Gets the parent node of the given `node`.
+Returns the parent node of the given `node`.

 ***Parameters***